lowRISC/opentitan/doc/sg/asm_coding_style.md

 This document is not an introduction to RISC-V assembly; for that purpose, see the [RISC-V Assembly Programmer's Manual](https://github.com/riscv/riscv-asm-manual/blob/master/riscv-asm.md).

-Assembly is typically very specialized; the following rules do not presume to describe every use-case, so use your best judgement.
+Assembly is typically very specialized; the following rules do not presume to describe every use-case, so use your best judgment.

 This style guide is specialized for R32IMC, the ISA implemented by Ibex.
 As such, no advice is provided for other RISC-V extensions, though this style guide is written such that advice for other extensions could be added without conflicts.